Women in Mongolia: Traditional status of Mongolian women

 Mongolian women have historically enjoyed a somewhat higher status than women from other East Asian cultures.
 Women in Mongolia played vital roles in the family and economic life.
 Some more elite women had more opportunities than poor women, yet the demanding lifestyle required all women to work.
-Each household member had responsibilities, yet those of women tended to be much greater loads.
-In many cultures, women were expected to run the domestic duties in a household, yet women in Mongolia also managed out of the home work such as taking care of animals, manufacturing dairy products, shearing wool, and tanning hides.
+Mongolian women were expected to manage do work in, and outside the home, including; caring for animals, manufacturing dairy products, shearing wool, and tanning hides.
 Through their household work, women in elite ranks of society were able to further their roles in order to gain substantial amounts of power.
 Those less fortunate were unable to benefit from their domestic work.
 When the Mongol empire collapsed, poor women in society were unable to get any sort of proper health care or any opportunity for education and leisure.

-Nomadic women in Mongolia have typically been those responsible for collecting buckets of water, cooking meals for the family, keeping livestock healthy, collecting wood for fires, nursing and raising children, making clothing, and generally keeping all domestic affairs in order.
+Nomadic women in Mongolia have typically been responsible for collecting buckets of water, cooking meals for the family, keeping livestock healthy, collecting wood for fires, nursing and raising children, making clothing, and generally keeping all domestic affairs in order.

 History has proven that the perception of Mongolian women has revealed many contradictions.
 Many cultures that surround the Mongolian women are seen as subordinate to men; yet for Mongolian women today, they are dominated by noble womanhood.
 It is said that Mongolian women have traditionally had a higher degree of social positions and autonomy than women in Islamic societies, Medieval East Asian societies, South Asian, and Medieval European societies.
 For those women who were widowed or left because of husbands in the military, taking over their jobs was often a common practice.
 Although this took place in many Mongol societies, women were still considered subordinate to men.
 Women were also domestically restricted in what they were and were not allowed to take part in when their husbands were around.
 Firm actions of this subordination took place in daily activities such as women being only allowed to tend to sheep, yet men being responsible for horses- a lamb versus a stallion in generic historical terms.